-The DFG Research Training Group (RTG) 2497 "The physics of the heaviest particles at the Large Hadron Collider" at RWTH Aachen University invites applications for several doctoral positions in Theoretical and Experimental Particle Physics.
+The DFG Research Training Group (RTG) 2497 "The physics of the heaviest particles at the Large Hadron Collider" at RWTH Aachen University invites applications for several doctoral positions in Experimental Particle Physics.

 The RTG is carried out jointly by the Institute for Theoretical Particle Physics and Cosmology and two experimental Institutes: Physics Institute III A and Physics Institute I B. The RTG is centered around LHC research.
 It builds on the particular strengths of the scientific groups at the RWTH Aachen University and the tradition of close collaboration between theory and experiment.
 The experimental groups are part of the CMS collaboration and have contributed substantially to the detector construction, its upgrades, computing and data analyses including deep learning methods.
 The theoretical group covers a broad range of topics from precision calculations in quantum chromodynamics to the phenomenology of supersymmetry and dark matter.